apache/reef/README.md

 ```java
 public interface RxStage<T> extends Observer<T>, Stage { }
 ```
-In both cases, the stage simply exposes the same API as the event handling logic that it exposes.
-This allows code that produces events to treat downstream stages and raw EventHandlers / Observers interchangebly.
+In both cases, the stage simply exposes the same API as the event handler that it manages.
+This allows code that produces events to treat downstream stages and raw `EventHandlers` / `Observers` interchangebly.
 Recall that Wake implements thread sharing by allowing EventHandlers and Observers to directly invoke each other.
 Since Stages implement the same interface as raw EventHandlers and Observers, this pushes the placement of thread boundaries and other scheduling tradeoffs to the code that is instantiating the application.
-In turn, this greatly simplifies testing and improves the reusability of code written on top of Wake.
+In turn, this simplifies testing and improves the reusability of code written on top of Wake.

 #### `close()` vs. `onCompleted()`

-It may seem strange that Wake RxStage exposes two close methods: `close()` and `onCompleted()`.
+It may seem strange that Wake RxStage exposes two shutdown methods: `close()` and `onCompleted()`.
 Since `onCompleted()` is part of the Observer API, it may be implemented in an asynchronous fashion.
 This makes it difficult for applications to cleanly shut down, since, even after `onCompleted()` has returned, resources may still be held by the downstream code.

 In contrast, `close()` is synchronous, and is not allowed to return until all resources have been released.
 The upshot is that shutdown sequences in Wake work as follows:  Once the upstream event sources are done calling `onNext()` (and all calls to `onNext()` have returned), `onCompleted()` or `onError()` is called exactly once per stage.
 After the `onCompleted()` or `onError()` call to a given stage has returned, `close()` must be called.
 Once `close()` returns, all resources have been released, and the JVM may safely exit, or the code that is invoking Wake may proceed under the assumption that no resources or memory have been leaked.
 Note that, depending on the implementation of the downstream Stage, there may be a delay between the return of calls such as `onNext()` or `onCompleted()` and their execution.
 Therefore, it is possible that the stage will continue to schedule `onNext()` calls after `close()` has been invoked.
 It is illegal for stages to drop events on shutdown, so the stage will execute the requests in its queue before it releases resources and returns from `close()`.